 - DMM Dragons

-- Black Diamon Camalot
+- Black Diamond Camalot

 - Kouba Axel.
-Great budget cams
+Budget cams

 Alpine sports sell a good starter kit for €175.
 I’d get some extra smaller sized nuts and your good to go at the single pitch crags.